 The members of our talent committee are Jason Rhodes, Donald Nicholson and Catherine Stehman-Breen, and Jason Rhodes is the chair of the talent committee.
 Our board of directors has determined that each of Mr. Rhodes, Dr. Nicholson and Dr. Stehman-Breen is independent within the meaning of Rule 10C-1 under the Exchange Act.
 Our talent committee assists our board of directors in the discharge of its responsibilities relating to the talent and compensation practices of the company, including compensation of our executive officers.
-The talent committee met five times during the year ended December 31, 2022, including telephonic meetings.
+The talent committee met four times during the year ended December 31, 2023, including virtual meetings.
 Our talent committee's responsibilities include:

-- · reviewing and providing recommendations regarding our talent strategy to enable exceptional leadership, rich talent throughout the organization and a highly ethical learning culture; - · reviewing and approving, or making recommendations to our board of directors with respect to, the compensation of our chief executive officer and our other executive officers;
+- reviewing and providing recommendations regarding our talent strategy to enable exceptional leadership, rich talent throughout the organization and a highly ethical learning culture; - reviewing and approving, or making recommendations to our board of directors with respect to, the compensation of our chief executive officer and our other executive officers;

-- · overseeing an evaluation of our senior executives; - · overseeing and administering our cash and equity incentive plans; - · reviewing and making recommendations to our board of directors with respect to director compensation; - · reviewing and making recommendations to our board of directors with respect to management succession planning; - reviewing and discussing annually with management our "Compensation Discussion and Analysis" disclosure if and to the extent then required by SEC rules; and - · preparing the compensation committee report if and to the extent then required by SEC rules.
+- · overseeing an evaluation of our senior executives; - · overseeing and administering our cash and equity incentive plans; - · reviewing and making recommendations to our board of directors with respect to director compensation; - · reviewing and making recommendations to our board of directors with respect to management succession planning; - · implementing or revising any compensation recovery or "clawback" policies; - reviewing and discussing annually with management our "Compensation Discussion and Analysis" disclosure if and to the extent then required by SEC rules; and - · preparing the compensation committee report if and to the extent then required by SEC rules.